"Can we just *not* talk about politics?"

 (That’s where good quality moderation comes in, which is why I get paid the big bucks.)

 I didn’t start this newsletter to talk about politics.
 This isn’t the Us-vs.-Them Accords nor am I secretly constructing a political megaphone.
-I started this newsletter so I could talk about this exciting and confusing stage of parenting and invite you to talk back so I don’t feel quite as weird and out of my depth.
+I started this newsletter so we could compare notes on this exciting and confusing stage of parenting.

 It so happens that this exciting and confusing stage of parenting overlaps with a politically-charged moment in history.